sqlfluff/sqlfluff/docs/source/dialects.rst

 This is the base dialect which holds most of the definitions of common SQL commands and structures.
-If the dialect which you're actually using isn't specifically implemented by sqlfluff, using this dialect is a good place to start.
+If the dialect which you're actually using isn't specifically implemented by SQLFluff, using this dialect is a good place to start.

 This dialect doesn't intend to be brutal in adhering to (and only to) the